Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/3-BRATTableTool.md

 weight: 3
 ---

-The first step in using the BRAT toolbox is to generate the input table associated with the segmented stream network.
+The first step in using the BRAT toolbox is to run the BRAT Table tool which generates the attributes needed to run the other tools in the toolbox.

 ![table_tool]({{ site.baseurl }}/assets/images/table_tool.PNG)

-*The BRAT Table tool interface*
+Figure 1.
+The BRAT Table tool interface

-There are two versions of the BRAT table tool.
-One is for use if you are only concerned with the BRAT capacity model.
-The other is used if you also want to include the "Conflict" and "Conservation and Restoration" inference systems.

-Inputs:
+### Required Inputs:

+- **Select Project Folder** - path to the BRAT project folder
-- **Input Segmented Network**: select the segmented (300m) network you created in the preprocessing steps
+- **Input Segmented Network** - select the segmented (300m) network you created in the preprocessing steps
-- **Input DEM**: select the DEM that you downloaded and created
+- **Input DEM** - select the DEM that you downloaded and created
+- **Input Coded Existing Vegetation Layer** - select the landfire EVT layer, making sure that the "VEG_CODE" field has been added and populated
+- **Input Coded Historic Vegetation Layer** - select the landfire BPS layer, making sure that the "VEG_CODE" field has been added and populated.
+- **Output Network** - select a location and name for the output line network which will include the necessary "iGeo", "iVeg", and (optionally) "iPC" attributes to run the model.

+### Optional Inputs:

-- **Input Drainage Area Raster**: if you want, you can derive a drainage area raster from the DEM beforehand.
+- **Input Drainage Area Raster** - if you want, you can derive a drainage area raster from the DEM beforehand.
 If you do so, select it here.
-If you do not do so, the BRAT Table tool will automatically derive one, which will make the running time take longer
+If you do not do so, the BRAT Table tool will automatically derive one, which will make the run time longer
-- **Input Coded Existing Vegetation Layer**: select the landfire EVT layer, making sure that the "VEG_CODE" field has been added and populated
-- **Input Coded Historic Vegetation Layer**: select the landfire BPS layer, making sure that the "VEG_CODE" field has been added and populated.
-- **Output Network**: select a location and name for the output line network which will include the necessary "iGeo", "iVeg", and (optionally) "iPC" attributes to run the model.
-- **Set Scratch Workspace**: choose a file geodatabase where temporary files will be dumped.
-The default is Arc's default GDB

-**The following inputs are only applicable when running the full BRAT Table tool**
+**The following inputs are optional but required to run the conflict potential and management models**

-- **Input Valley Bottom Polygon**: select a valley bottom polygon that is associated with the input stream network
+- **Input Valley Bottom Polygon** - select a valley bottom polygon that is associated with the input stream network
-- **Input Road Layer Feature Class**: select a feature class representing all roads within the study area
+- **Input Road Layer Feature Class** - select a feature class representing all roads within the study area
-- **Input Railroad Feature Class**: select a feature class representing all railroads within the study area
+- **Input Railroad Feature Class** - select a feature class representing all railroads within the study area
-- **Input Canal Feature Class**: select a feature class representing all canals within the study area
+- **Input Canal Feature Class** - select a feature class representing all canals within the study area
+- **Input Land Use Raster** - select the land use raster, making sure that the "LU_CODE" and "LUI_CLASS" fields have been added and populated.

 Click OK to run the tool.